44jovi/gilded-rose-js/README.md

     /GildedRoseRequirements.txt
     ```

-- Credit and thanks to emilybache for the base legacy code:
+- Credit and thanks to [emilybache](https://github.com/emilybache) for the base legacy code available in virtually all programming languages:
   - https://github.com/emilybache/GildedRose-Refactoring-kata

 ## Design / Planning